Emotional Messages Move People - Put Emotion into your Message Map

 • Sounds good by using rhythm, rhyme, alliteration, and other mnemonic devices.

-Keep your home base simple
+Keep the heart of your message simple

 Why?
 Because the simpler it is, the more memorable it will be.
 And that makes it easier for people to share.
 You say a simple message today and people in your audience can repeat it tomorrow.